 What can I do about this ticket?

-- You may either pay the fine amount, or request a court appearance, probation, or defensive driving.
+- Depending upon the citation and other factors, you may either pay the fine amount, or request a court appearance, probation, or defensive driving.

 Can I take a Driving Safety Course?